Pengl9/tfsgan/README.md

 To train single-wifi/uwb/mmwave/rfid for 200 epochs, run:
 ```
-# Data_type in a.py needs to be changed.
 python main.py
 ```
+Related parameters in ./Utils/io_utils.py needs to be changed.

 ## Logs